 Allied Health Professions Schools in Montana

-In this state, Allied Health Professions is the 5th most popular major out of a total 35 majors commonly available.
+In terms of popularity, Allied Health Professions is the 5th most popular major in the state out of a total 35 majors commonly available.

 In Montana, a allied health major is more popular with women than with men.

 The racial distribution of allied health majors in Montana is as follows: